I formation: Common variations

 The I formation, in any variant, can also be modified as Strong or Weak.
 This formation is commonly called an Offset I. In either case, the fullback lines up roughly a yard laterally to his usual position.
 Strong refers to a move towards the TE side of the formation (Primary TE, or flanker's side when in a "big" 2TE set), weak in the opposite direction.
 These modifications have little effect on expected play call.
 However, the Offset I allows a fullback to more easily avoid blockers and get out of the backfield to become a receiver.

 In professional football

-In the NFL, the I formation is less frequently used than in college, as the use of the fullback as a blocker has given way to formations with additional tight ends and wide receivers, who may be called on to block during running plays.
+The I formation is less frequently used in the NFL than in college, as the use of the fullback as a blocker has given way to formations with additional tight ends and wide receivers, who may be called on to block during running plays.
 The increasingly common ace formation replaces the fullback with an additional receiver, who lines up along the line of scrimmage.
-The I will typically be used in short-yardage and goal line situations.
-College football now has a spread football system, which in turn gets rid of the fullback.
-What spread formation can do is in a way "spread" the defense to cover the entire field.
+The I formation is typically used in short-yardage and goal line situations.
+College football commonly uses a spread offense, which eliminates the need of a fullback.
+A spread offense is designed to "spread" the defense across the entirety of the field.